dolphindb/Tutorials_EN/streaming_tutorial.md

 ![image](https://github.com/dolphindb/Tutorials_CN/blob/master/images/streaming/persisWorders_2.png?raw=true)

-To persist multiple tables in parallel, we need to set `persistenceWorkerNum`>1.
+To persist multiple tables in parallel, we need to set persistenceWorkerNum>1.

-#### 4.4 subWorkers
+#### 5.4 subWorkers

 Table subWorkers displays the status of workers of subscriber nodes responsible for streaming.
-Each record represents a subscriber worker thread.
+Each row represents a subscriber worker thread.

 Column|Description
 ---|---
-queueDepthLimit|The maximum depth (number of records) of a message queue that is allowed on the subscriber node queueDepth|Current depth (number of records) of the message queue on the subscriber node processedMsgCount|The number of messages that have been processed failedMsgCount|The number of messages that failed to be processed
+queueDepthLimit|The maximum allowed depth (number of records) of a message queue on the subscriber node queueDepth|Current depth (number of records) of the message queue on the subscriber node processedMsgCount|The number of messages that have been processed failedMsgCount|The number of messages that failed to be processed